cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Launching the exploit

-The exploit we're using is called Memory Pit.
-It is an exploit for the Nintendo DSi Camera application and can work on all regions and firmware versions.
-However, if you have a broken camera and are treated to a tutorial when launching the camera, then Memory Pit will sadly not work.
-You could use other exploits provided you have the respective application.
+Memory Pit requires you to have access to the SD card Album on the Nintendo DSi Camera application.
+If you have a broken camera and are treated to a tutorial when launching the camera, Memory Pit would be unusable on your system.
+You could use another exploit, provided you have the respective application.

 - [Flipnote Lenny](installing-unlaunch-legacy) is an exploit which takes advantage of a bug in Flipnote Studio (an application preinstalled on most Nintendo DSi systems).
-- There are other exploits too involving save game data if you have an older firmware with compatible games.
-Check out the [DSiBrew page](https://dsibrew.org/wiki/DSi_exploits#DSiWare(True_DSi-Mode)_Exploits) and see if it's compatible
+- If you are on an older Nintendo DSi firmware, you have access to save game exploits for a select [list of games](https://dsibrew.org/wiki/DSi_exploits#DSiWare(True_DSi-Mode)_Exploits).
   - Petit Compwner will not work, as it requires you to scan QR codes.
 If you're able to scan the QR codes, you should be able to use Memory Pit.

 1. Boot your Nintendo DSi and launch the DSi Camera application.